Coronavirus: Under 30s to be offered other vaccines after AstraZeneca linked to three deaths young people

 An analysis, presented by England's Deputy Chief Medical Officer Professor Jonathan Van Tam, showed that in the 20-29 age group the vaccine prevented 0.8 Covid intensive care admissions per 100,000 people every 16 weeks, but caused 1.1 cases of serious harm in every 100,000 people over the same period.

+This was based on coronavirus rates being low (roughly two cases per 10,000 people), as they were in March.

+When coronavirus rates were higher - such as at the peak of the second wave - the benefit of the vaccine significantly outweighed the risk in all age groups, including under-30s.

-In every other age group, the benefit outweighed the risk of harm.
+In every other age group, even when exposure risk was low, the benefit outweighed the risk of harm.

 For example, in the 30-39 age group, the ratio was 2.7 ICU admissions prevented per 100,000 compared to 0.8 cases of serious harm per 100,000.